 E, F, G, P

-Praia da Amalia and Praia dos Alteirinhos are both toward the southern end of the municipality of Odemira.
+Praia da Amalia, Praia dos Alteirinhos and Praia do Tonel are all toward the southern end of the municipality of Odemira.
 Toward the northern end of Odemira, there are two more beaches the get limited nude use.
 Near Vila Nova de Milfontes, Praia das Furnas 37.7093N, 8.7908W is a starkly beautiful beach that has a long extension beyond the main textile area that is lightly visited.
 This part of the beach is sporadically attended by nudists.
 (Be aware that there are two beaches names Furnas that are listed in this guide.
 The other one is described in the previous sections, pertaining to the Algarve.)
 A bit farther north, Praia do Malhão 37.7966N, 8.8014W is a long beach near the village of Brunheiras.
 There is some nude use along the remote northern end of the beach.

 Monte Naturista O Barão